kakashihatake2023/Nuclear-Physics-Lab-Report/README.md

 # Nuclear-Physics-Lab-Report
-This is for making collaborative lab report as a part of IISER-K coursework
+This is for making collaborative lab report as a part of IISER-K course PH3105.